PRIVACY & DATA PROTECTION

 Our national security team has significant expertise in the intersection of privacy, law enforcement, and national security.
 We advise our clients on the full range of issues that arise when the government seeks user data or customer information, or attempts to compel one of our clients to directly assist in the government's efforts to conduct intelligence and law enforcement operations.
 We have expertise in dealing with:

 - requests for information under the Foreign Intelligence Surveillance Act (FISA);

 - National Security Letters (NSLs);

-- issues under the Wiretap and Stored Communications Acts; or
+- issues under the Wiretap and Stored Communications Acts; and

 - other search warrants and subpoenas from federal, state, and local intelligence and law enforcement authorities.